-I know that there are many meaningful activities for our kids, such as: co-op classes, church activities, sports, music, art lessons, etc. All of these are good things, of course, and can truly enrich the homeschool experience in many ways -- as long as they're manageable for you, too.
+I know that there are many meaningful activities for our kids, such as: co-op classes, church activities, sports, music, art lessons, etc. All of these are good things, of course, and can truly enrich the homeschool experience in many ways—as long as they're manageable for you, too.
 I don't want you to forget about yourself!
-I mean, moms are the ones driving & taxiing the children around town in most cases!
-We must be careful not to over- commit; otherwise, something will give; it might be our health, our kid's health, relationships... you get the idea.
+I mean, moms are the ones driving and taxiing the children around town in most cases!
+We must be careful not to over- commit; otherwise, something will give; it might be our health, our kid's health, relationships...you get the idea.

-If outside activities become burdensome & disruptive to family unity, or to your own sanity & peace -- then by all means, I encourage you to sit down with your husband & re-evaluate things!
-Your health & well-being is important!
+If outside activities become burdensome and disruptive to family unity or to your own sanity and peace—then by all means, I encourage you to sit down with your husband and re-evaluate things!
+Your health and well-being is important!
 You're in a key position!
 You're valuable!

 Over the years, it helped me to keep in mind what Pastor John MacArthur said about priorities for mothers.
 It's so basic.
-The 3 priorities are: heaven, husband & home.
+The 3 priorities are: heaven, husband and home.

 We want to stay close to the Lord Jesus Christ, #1.
 That's everything.
-We love Him; we want to read His Word, & spend time in prayer worshipping & praising Him.
-We want to bring our petitions to Him, asking for His blessing & help.
+We love Him; we want to read His Word, and spend time in prayer worshipping and praising Him.
+We want to bring our petitions to Him, asking for His blessing and help.

 The next thing is to really make our husbands a top priority.
-I think that (as wives) we often forget the fact that God made us to be suitable helpers to our husbands, & that THAT is our ministry.
-We desire to help, love & respect our husbands.
+I think that (as wives) we often forget the fact that God made us to be suitable helpers to our husbands, and that THAT is our ministry.
+We desire to help, love and respect our husbands.
 Do we sometimes fail?
-Yes, of course, but -- with God's help -- we desire to have improvement, & to work on our marriages.
+Yes, of course, but -with God's help - we desire to have improvement, and to work on our marriages.

-Our homes are our domain, our workplace -- a place of creativity and beauty (well, not always - but you know what I mean!) -- given to us by God.
-We take seriously all the duties given to us as wives & mothers.
+Our homes are our domain, our workplace—a place of creativity and beauty (well, not always - but you know what I mean!)—given to us by God.
+We take seriously all the duties given to us as wives and mothers.

-Back to the calendar -- activities & commitments can be assessed while we're keeping those three priorities in mind: Heaven, Husband & Home.
-Honestly, I think it's way too easy to err on the side of doing too much, leaving no margins in our lives.... & there's nothing virtuous in having a crazy, fast paced, no-room-to-breathe schedule!
+Activities and commitments can be assessed while we're keeping those three priorities in mind: Heaven, Husband and Home.
+Honestly, I think it is way too easy to err on the side of doing too much, leaving no margins in our lives...and there's nothing virtuous in having a crazy, fast paced, no-room-to-breathe schedule!

-I guess it's all about balance; So, let's pray & ask God to help us as we plan the months ahead.
+I guess it's all about balance; so, let's pray and ask God to help us as we plan the months ahead.
 I hope that the following verses encourage you:

-"You shall love the Lord your God with all your heart and with all your soul and with all your might."
+"You shall love the Lord your God with all your heart, with all your soul, and with all your might."